OmniFocus Tags Directory

 Is OmniFocus the best place for someday/maybe items?

 OmniFocus isn’t necessarily the best place to park all your someday/maybe items.
-Instead, they can be housed in documents (e.g., OmniOutliner files) or in an online repository that’s shared by a group of people (e.g., Trello).
+Instead, they can be housed in documents (e.g., OmniOutliner files) or an online repository shared by a group of people (e.g., Trello).
 This keeps a clear distinction between things that you’re committed to taking on and items that are less defined and may never transpire.

 If you keep these lists outside of OmniFocus, consider creating recurring OmniFocus actions to prompt you to revisit these lists frequently (e.g., Add a “Review: list of ideas for blog posts” action that repeats every two weeks).